Dance & Visual Arts Center

 Seton Hill’s dance programs, which include three university degree programs and a thriving Community Dance Program offering dance lessons for all ages, have grown extensively in the last few years, with continued growth projected well into the future.

-Seton Hill’s dance and visual arts programs are alike in their popularity – and also in the fact that neither program has a “home” on the Seton Hill campus.
-Both programs have classrooms and studio spaces scattered across “the Hill” and throughout downtown Greensburg.
-The creation of a new Dance and Visual Arts Center will allow all dance and art faculty and students, including those in the Community Arts Program, to be located in one building, leading to the development of a strong community which will encourage the cross-pollination of ideas, the retention of students, and the efficiency of resources throughout the various areas of study.
+Seton Hill’s dance and visual arts programs are alike in their popularity – and in that both programs have classrooms and studio spaces scattered across “the Hill” and throughout downtown Greensburg.
+The creation of a new Dance and Visual Arts Center will allow all dance and art faculty and students, including those in the Community Arts Program, to be located in one building, leading to the strengthening of the community with the potential for collaboration, the retention of students, and the efficiency of resources throughout the various areas of study.
 Members of the community taking dance lessons (or dropping off their children for lessons), will experience enhanced convenience.
-And, with The Palace Theatre, Seton Hill’s two new Centers (the recently-completed Performing Arts Center and the new Dance and Visual Arts Center) will create an “arts corridor” in Greensburg’s cultural and historical district.
+And, with the Palace Theatre, Seton Hill’s two new Centers (the recently-completed Performing Arts Center and the new Dance and Visual Arts Center) will extend the “arts corridor” in Greensburg’s cultural and historical district.

 Dance & Visual Arts Center Groundbreaking: July 29, 2013

 Who Will Benefit?